-Using the pre-equalization mechanism defined in DOCSIS is efficient, resulting in no performance degradation even under strong micro-reflections.
+Using the pre-equalization mechanism defined in DOCSIS is efficient, resulting in no performance degradation even in the presence of strong micro-reflections.
 Pre-equalization may help decrease the urgency for plant repair, but it should not be used to circumvent required plant maintenance.
-The purpose of the proactive network maintenance method is to listen to important network health metrics and take action before service is impacted.
+The purpose of proactive network maintenance is to listen to important network health metrics and take action before service is impacted.